Gitorious-backup/gitorious-wiki/Upgrading.markdown

     >> rake ts:rebuild
     >> touch tmp/restart.txt

-### From 2.4.x to latest 3.x
+### From 2.4.x / 3.x to latest 3.x

-To upgrade from 2.4.x to latest 3.x (3.2 as of now), follow these steps:
+To upgrade from Gitorious 2.4.x or 3.x to latest stable release (3.2 as of now), follow these steps:

-    >> git clone https://git.gitorious.org/gitorious/ce-installer.git && cd ce-installer
-    >> sudo ./upgrade.sh

-### From 3.x to 3.2

-To upgrade from any 3 minor version (3.0, 3.1) to the latest 3.x (3.2 as of now), follow these steps:

-    >> git clone https://git.gitorious.org/gitorious/ce-installer.git && cd ce-installer
+    >> git clone https://gitorious.org/gitorious/ce-installer.git && cd ce-installer
     >> sudo ./upgrade.sh